Luxury Vs. Budget: Types Of Body Wash Compared

 Mistake #2: Using the Same Product for Everything

 Don't buy based on marketing claims alone.
 Check the ingredient list.
-Active ingredients should be in the first half of the list to be effective.
+Active ingredients should be in the first half to be effective.

 Mistake #4: Over-Cleansing